Real Change.

 Brian Mutua

 Brian spent four years as a boda boda rider before enrolling in our entrepreneurship track.
-Combining what he already knew about logistics with newly acquired financial management skills, he launched a vegetable aggregation venture linking small-scale farmers in Machakos to supermarkets in Nairobi.
+Combining logistics knowledge with newly acquired financial management skills, he launched a vegetable aggregation venture linking small-scale farmers to urban markets.

 Joyese Esperance

 Joyese arrived in Kenya as a refugee with two young children and no income.
-She joined our catering programme and built a steady customer base cooking for her community and a local church fellowship every Sunday.
-Spotting a gap in her neighbourhood, she used her catering savings to open Tumaini Stores — a retail shop stocking daily essentials.
-She still takes catering orders on weekends.
-Both her children are now in school.
+She joined our catering programme and built a steady customer base cooking for her community and a local church fellowship every Sunday — turning a survival skill into a sustainable livelihood.

 Esther Muthoni